abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

 ## Function

-A function is a named, parameterized block of code that you define once and can invoke (run) over and over
+A function is a named, parameterized block of code that is defined once and can be invoked (run) as many times as needed.

+> "parameterized" => it can take parameters/arguments to use as local variables in the function body

 - It's a block of code that can be reused and called by name.
 The code inside a function is executed when the function is invoked.
   ![function](./img/function-1.png)